yuanshunning/pickit-docs/docs/documentation/web-interface/overview.rst

 Right side
 ----------

-Here the parameters of the Pick-it system can be changed and saved.
+Here the parameters of the Pickit system can be changed and saved.
 All settings and parameters are divided over several tabs.
 See article of each tab to have an extensive overview: